shyam9493/simple_calculator_app/README.md

 3.Wait for Installation: Android Studio will build the project and install the app on your device or emulator.
 Once the installation is complete, you should see the app running.

+4.if there is any problem in running feel free to question and try to remove the images after cloning which are present outside the app such as("4WTqXY.png",etc)

 <div style="display: flex;">
     <img src="4WTqXY.png" alt="Phone" style="width: 300px; height: 600px; margin-right: 10px;">
     <img src="CrYQ0T.png" alt="Phone" style="width: 300px; height: 600px; margin-right: 10px;">
     <img src="k2BLJ9.png" alt="Phone" style="width: 300px; height: 600px;">
 </div>

-#Note
-if there is any problem in running feel free to question and try to remove the images after cloning which are present outside the app such as("4WTqXY.png",etc)